 Greetings!
-It is with great pride, pleasure and enthusiasm that I welcome our new and returning Center for the Arts students and families to the 2018-2019 school year!
+It is with great pride, pleasure and enthusiasm that I welcome our new and returning Center for the Arts students and families to the 2020-2021 school year!
 On behalf of the CFA faculty and staff, we look forward to another exciting and productive year.
 As always, we are dedicated to our mission of fostering artistic success, as demonstrated in our CFA Showcase performances and Visual Arts galleries.
-We also reaffirm our commitment to encourage and support student academic achievement.
-The CFA strives to instill the drive for excellence in both artistic and academic values in all of our students!
+We also reaffirm our commitment to academic achievement as the CFA program strives for excellence in both artistic and academic endeavors!

-Even after ten years, I never cease to be amazed by the creativity and vast abilities of our students; the dedication and passion of our teachers; the efforts and loyal support provided by the FCFA; and the support and advocacy of our parents.
+I never cease to be amazed by the creativity and vast abilities of our students; the dedication and passion of our teachers; the efforts and loyal support provided by the FCFA; and the support and advocacy of our parents.
 It is truly a blessing to serve the HHS and CFA communities and it is an honor to help guide our students and watch them develop and excel in their respective arts disciplines and achieve their academic successes.
-I can’t wait to see what happens during the next decade!

 Best wishes for a productive and creative year!

 Stephanie Poxon, Ph.D.